Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

 ## Prerequisites

-Make sure you have the following from the CloudLabs provided integrated environment:
+Make sure you have the following from the CloudLabs-provided integrated environment:

-> **Note**: Pre-requisites are already set-up in the CloudLabs provided environment.
-If you're using your personal computer or laptop, please make sure that all necessary prerequisites are installed to complete this Hackathon.
+> **Note**: Prerequisites are already set up in the CloudLabs provided environment.
+If you're using your personal computer or laptop, please make sure that all necessary prerequisites are installed to complete this hackathon.

 - [Visual Studio Code](https://code.visualstudio.com/)
 - [GitHub account](https://github.com/)
 - [GitHub Copilot extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) installed in VS Code.
-- Python and NodeJs modules installed in your Lab-VM on the directory **C:\Program Files**.
+- Python and NodeJs modules are installed in your VM.

 ## Challenge Objectives: